russelltheprogrammer/tax-projection-individual-docs/README.md

 ### Release Notes Log

+4/30/24 1.5.4

+- Updated UX/UI for header, sidebar, and footer in tax application section
+- Added alert message to mobile/devices with smaller screen sizes

 4/29/24 1.5.3

 - Welcome page added to website to greet users and lets users know more information about the application